crazybiceps/Toxic_Comment_Classification/README.md

 Data can be Downloaded from the above link

-The code is a mixture of ANN and TidyText Models, so as to get a flavor of both the CNN(which sees pattern in the text) and word frequencies .
+The code is a mixture of ANN and TidyText Models, so as to get a flavor of both the 1-D CNN(which sees pattern in the text) and word frequencies .

+The gloVe6B word Embedding are used with 100 dimensions.

 The final probability output is a weighted average of the above outputs